-Based in Oslo, Asle Nilsen is the artistic leader in Verdensteatret.
-He is involved in all artistic aspects of the projects in the group and has participated in all the productions of Verdensteatret since 1986.
+Asle Nilsen is the artistic leader in Verdensteatret and he is involved in all artistic aspects of the projects in the group and has participated in all the productions of Verdensteatret since 1986.

-Piotr Pajchels work with real-time video is used in installations, performances and live jams.
+Piotr Pajchel is a video based visual artist who graduated from The Academy of Fine Arts in Oslo.
+Piotr’s work with real-time video is used in installations, performances and live jams.
 He has participated in many exhibitions national and international since 2001.
-Responsible for the video work in Verdensteatret since 2003 and member of the artistic board since 2007.
+He is responsible for the video work in Verdensteatret since 2003 and is a member of the artistic board since 2007.

 Eirik Blekesaune (born 1980.
 Trondheim, Norway)